Services

 These were all launched at a community cultural burn weekend at trayapana/Triabunna.

-An added benefit of this project was that this storytelling project was completely led and managed by Aboriginal people, 13 Aboriginal community stories were recorded for the podcast.
+An added benefit of this project was that this storytelling project was completely led and managed by Aboriginal people, thirteen Aboriginal community stories were recorded for the podcast.

 Blak Led Tours Tasmania was approached by Kingborough Council to develop a new tour of their region in 2022.
-The new tour mumara patrula / wood for the fire was launched in September 2022 and is licensed to the Council.
+The new tour was located at Trail Bay in Kettering.
+The tour titled ‘mumara patrula / wood for the fire’ was launched in September 2022 and was licensed to the Council for a period of twelve months..

 Created by: Nunami Sculthorpe-Green